 SEO is the process of improving a website’s presence, and visibility in the search engine results pages which are otherwise known as SERP for short.
 The primary purpose of SEO is to increase a website’s traffic and ultimately drive more sales.

 SEO often involves multiple people from different departments within a business.
 This includes marketing, graphic design and content production.
 While the majority of SEO work revolves around business analysis and strategy, the biggest challenge faced is battling with the constant algorithm changes on the search engines.
+You may see your keyword rankings jump up or down overnight, which can dramatically affect the amount of search traffic you are getting.
+Using a Google search API you can watch over how your keywords are doing and know when a major change occurs.
 Nevertheless, a general rule of thumb is that websites that contain higher quality and resourceful content, more external referral links (known as backlinks) and more user engagement from visitors will generally rank higher on the search engine results pages.
 Many of those who have been working in SEO for years have different ways of approaching the task of SEO.
 But, an SEO process generally consists of 6 different phases.

 SEO research includes business research, keyword planning, competitor analysis, current state assessment, link prospecting and setting targets.

 This phase includes deciding what type of content should be created, how to handle the content, how referral links will be obtained and from what websites/webmasters, deciding how social media will be used to complement the SEO efforts and what keywords should be used and when.

 This is where the strategy is implemented to start increasing a website’s ranking on the search engines.
 This includes reaching out to webmasters with content to secure referral links on external, optimising regular blog content, making on-site improvements, continued link prospecting, creating business listings (sometimes known as performing a NAP) and working with web designers to further improve a website’s usability and loading speed for ease of use.